 One study on mice discovered that inflammation in their bodies was either higher or lower depending on what time of day it is.
 The molecules that cause inflammation were at their highest while the mice were asleep.
 This matches up nicely with reports from those with rheumatoid arthritis feeling joint pain right when they wake up.
 Even though we know that the body’s internal clock is connected to this, we are still unsure.

 The cells in your immune system seem to be connected to your internal biological clock.
 Understanding the connection can help lead to more effective treatment of conditions leading to inflammation, such as rheumatoid arthritis.
 It is now known that this type of arthritis will suppress the day-to-day rhythms within certain immune cells.
-There are disruptions around the clock with arthritis.
+There are disruptions around the clock because of arthritis.

 Immune system cells that are anti-inflammatory in nature exhibit a daily rhythm.
 These cells peak when it is nighttime, which explains why swelling, soreness, and stiffness feel the most right after waking up.